Director, Global Protected Areas Programme

 Roxana is managing the communication of the Biodiversity and Protected Areas Management (BIOPAMA) programme jointly implemented by IUCN and the Joint Research Centre of the European Commission.
 She is also managing the relations with the programme’s donors, the European Union and the ACP Group, as well as with Brussels based stakeholders.
 Roxana is working closely with 4 regional offices of IUCN in Africa, the Caribbean and the Pacific, and other regional and global partners of the programme.

-Roxana joined IUCN in March 2011 and is based in the IUCN European Regional Office in Brussels.
+Roxana joined IUCN in March 2011.
 She has an academic background in Communication and Public Relations, Political Sciences and European Affairs and speaks Romanian, English, French and Spanish.
 Contact Roxana

 Lead, Protected Area Solutions

 Marie is the IUCN coordinator for the PANORAMA – Solutions for a Healthy Planet initiative on promoting and sharing successful approaches in conservation and sustainable development conservation and sustainable development , and leads and leads IUCN’s business line on 'protected area solutions'

 .
 She has been with IUCN since 2011, working across various projects and core programme activities, with a focus on learning, knowledge management and marine protected areas (MPAs).
 Marie has also worked in conservation field projects in Mongolia, Madagascar and Central Europe, including with Greenpeace and WWF.